ginareeena/AWP_Catgame/README.md

 # Playing the Game:

-Wake your cat up and eat as many donuts as you can while dodging damage dealing fire donuts.
+Wake your cat up and eat as many donuts as you can while dodging fire donuts that deal damage.

 # Controls:
 * Click- To Wake up Kitty (multiple clicks will make it stand)